 Learning Spellings for a half term spelling test is also a part of the expected homework.
-Learning Times Tables for a half term tables test is also part of the expected homework.

 The decision on whether to set homework at all - and if so how much - falls to individual Head teachers.
 At Holly Park, we understand that parents value homework, but we also want children to relax and play at home - they work very hard during the day!
 Lots of current research has shown that homework does not necessarily add much value to the learning process in terms of academic attainment.